-Noncancellable operating leases for certain facility space and equipment expire in various years through 2021.
-These leases generally contain renewal options for periods ranging from month to month to five years and require the Center to pay all executory costs (property taxes, maintenance and insurance).
-Lease expense was approximately \$211,000 and \$248,000 for the years ended January 31, 2020 and 2019, respectively.

-Future minimum lease payments at January 31, 2020, were:
+The Center had several noncancellable operating leases for certain facility space and equipment which expired in 2020 and contain renewal options for month to month.
+The lease agreements require the Center to pay all executory costs (property taxes, maintenance and insurance).
+Lease expense was approximately \$226,000 and \$211,000 for the years ended January 31, 2021 and 2020, respectively.
+As all lease agreements are currently under month to month renewals, there is no future minimum lease payment requirement at January 31, 2021.